-“Be careful what you ask for” could be the title for this history lesson found in the two books of Samuel.
-Here, the people made demands for a King to rule over them making a premature selection.
-The books of Samuel are a biography of its namesake with the main theme on King David.
+“Be Careful What You Ask For” could be the title for this history lesson found in the two books of Samuel.
+Here, the people made demands for a King to rule over them, consequently making a premature selection (by casting lots).
+God chose Saul as the first contender, but Saul couldn’t keep his eyes or heart on God.
+The books of Samuel are a biography of its namesake with the main theme around King David.

 The first book of Samuel is a transitional book between the era of Judges to the establishment of a human kingdom.
-It shows Samuel as a high priest, prophet, an anointer of the first two kings, and even Samuel as a ghost (1Sam 28:13-15).
-He personifies Jesus who possessed all in one: Prophet, Priest, and King for all time.
-Samuel’s name means “asked of God”.
+It shows Samuel as a high priest, prophet, an anointer of the first two kings, and even Samuel as a ghost (1Sam, 28:13-15).
+Samuel is a personification of Jesus who possessed all the traits in one: Prophet, Priest, and King.
+Samuel’s name means “asked of God.”
 There is a harmony in the theme between these books and those of Kings and Chronicles.

 We read of Samuel’s calling, then, in turn, him doing likewise with the first then the second king (Saul and David respectively).
+The last Nazarite in Judges (Samson) is a contrast to Samuel, also a Nazarite who took to God’s ways in his calling.
 When Saul stop focusing his governing under the authority of the Lord’s kingship, David was anointed and called to be the next royal instrument of the God’s to rule over Israel.
 It will still be several years after the anointing though before David takes the throne.

 Samuel obeyed his mentor.
 Unfortunately for Eli, what Samuel heard was God’s message about Eli’s son’s disobedience.
 Even though Eli now had this knowledge, he didn’t or wouldn’t restrain them.
 Samuel’s absolute allegiance was to God as the chief overseer.
 A human overseer’s authority can be intimidating, but, as Samuel proves: God is the primary overseer.
 This prioritization presents the world’s, or the loved ones to whom we are closest, possible cynicism about our faith.
 Even if there is a relationship fall out with others because of one’s faith, Samuel remains steadfast throughout his life.

-One day in the chapel while attending grad school there was a commissioning, a send-off ceremony for classmates going into seminary or the mission field.
+One day in chapel while attending grad school, there was a commissioning, a send-off ceremony for classmates going into seminary or the mission field.
 The marching song usually sung during these kinds of services is “Here I am Lord” written by Dan Schutte.
 The refrain is: